Prospecting shouldn’t be so daunting.

 Why is getting past the gatekeeper and finding qualified leads so challenging for salespeople?
-Because the process has gotten incredibly complicated, even though it can almost be a no-brainer.
+Because prospecting has gotten incredibly complicated, even though it should be a no-brainer.

-At most companies, the sales process is a balancing act that doesn’t always work so well.
-It starts with inbound leads: responding to leads from marketing, answering website inquiries, and following up with podcast and webinar attendees.
-Then there’s outbound lead generation: identifying trigger events, determining relevant content to send in an email, creating messaging, preparing short videos, and networking on social media.
-Layered on top of these activities are a myriad of sales enablement and social selling tools—all of which are intended to help salespeople with effective prospecting and, in turn, generating qualified sales leads.
+At most companies, prospecting is a balancing act that doesn’t always work so well.
+It starts with inbound leads—responding to leads from marketing, answering website inquiries, and following up with podcast and webinar attendees.
+Then there’s outbound lead generation—identifying trigger events, determining relevant content to send in an email, creating messaging, preparing short videos, and networking on social media.
+Layered on top of these activities are a myriad of sales enablement and social selling tools, all of which are intended to help salespeople with effective prospecting and, in turn, generating qualified sales leads.

 Simply put: There’s a lot coming at salespeople at once, and one thing standing in their way … or one person.
 The dreaded gatekeeper.

 The #1 reason sales teams find their job so daunting is they believe circumventing the gatekeeper is the answer to their lead generation woes.
 They’ve become convinced that digital technology should solve all their business development challenges, but there’s still no button to push that will make gatekeepers grant them access to decision-makers.
 That requires conversations and real-world relationship building—skills that many salespeople have let become rusty.

 The decision-makers you want to reach aren’t playing hide-and-seek with your team.
 They are, however, unreachable by cold call—thanks, in large part, to the assistants whose job is to protect their time.
 These dutiful gatekeepers are not only used to salespeople trying to get past them; they know every trick in the book.